oleklukasiewicz/minerobe/README.md

 ### 2. Setup firebase

-Minerobe uses **Firebase Firestore** as database.
+Minerobe uses **Firebase Firestore** as database and **Firebase Authentication**.
-To test all features of application you need to setup firestore with this structure inside:
+To test all features of application you need to setup authentication and firestore with this structure inside:

 ```
 ├──outfits                 // Contains users outfits